M.Sc. in Biology (summa cum laude), 2014 – Department of Biology, Laval University

 CCGS Amundsen, ArcticNet, Hudson Bay and Canadian Arctic (2010)

-Selected other activities
+Selection of other activities

-Science communication (Videos and Articles)
+Science communication and outreach (Various activities)